Meenu00615/Deep-Learning/README.md

 Project 1:

-3. Implement the backpropagation algorithm from scratch and verify its correctness.
+- 1. Implement a single-layer perceptron from scratch without using any neural network libraries.
-2. Build a multi-layer feedforward neural network to solve a classification problem.
+- 2. Build a multi-layer feedforward neural network to solve a classification problem.
-4. Visualize how the weights of a neural network change during training.
+- 3. Implement the backpropagation algorithm from scratch and verify its correctness.
-5. Building a simple neural network using iris dataset
+- 4. Visualize how the weights of a neural network change during training.
-1. Implement a single-layer perceptron from scratch without using any neural network libraries.
+- 5. Building a simple neural network using iris dataset

 Project 2: Vanishing Gradient